Process of Selection

 The above ratios (or percentages) could be important indicators of monitoring the process of selection.
 Such ratios also help in identifying the stage where a lapse occurs and needs to be tightened.

-Needless to mention, proper selection of candidates is very important as it renders the organization a competitive edge over others and also contributes significantly towards decreasing the overall training costs.
+Proper selection of candidates is very important as it renders the organization a competitive edge over others and contributes significantly towards decreasing the overall training costs.